-COPD usually can be prevented by maintaining healthy habits.
-But it remains the third leading cause of death in the United States, affecting 24 million people, or six percent of the population, according to the COPD Foundation and American Lung Association.
+COPD can usually be prevented by maintaining healthy habits.
+However, it remains the third leading cause of death in the United States.
+COPD affects around 30 million people throughout the country.

 In addition to quitting smoking or never picking up the habit, you can protect your lungs by avoiding pollutants.
 If you work in an environmentally hazardous job, discuss safety measures with your supervisor.